JFinlayM/jarray/README.md

 **Note**: I'm a beginner programmer, so don't take this code too seriously.
 This is a learning project!

-A flexible dynamic array library for C with filtering, sorting, searching, and more.
+A dynamic array library for C with filtering, sorting, searching, and more.
+The library is designed to be generic, allowing storage of any data type by specifying the element size during initialization.
+It provides a variety of utility functions and supports user-defined callbacks for custom behavior (a bit).
+The functions return a struct containing either the result or an error code/message, which can be checked using provided macros.
+The functions are inspired by higher-level languages like JavaScript and Java but hopefully quicker...

 ## Building